EdgeApp/redux-keto/README.md

 The first `mapReducer` parameter is the reducer to replicate, and the second parameter returns a list of ids.
 There will be one `chatReducer` for each id.

-The final two parameters are the props filter and action filter.
-In this example, the props filter passes the chat id in as a prop, while the action filter esures that the individual reducers will only run if their `id` matches the `id` in the action's payload.
+The final two optional parameters are the props filter and action filter.
+In this example, the props filter passes the chat id in as a prop, while the action filter ensures that the individual reducers will only run if their `id` matches the `id` in the action's payload.

-### Modular reducers
+### Isolating reducers

-Like `mapReducer`, the `filterReducer` function also accepts an action filter.
+Like `mapReducer`, the `filterReducer` function also accepts an optional action filter.
 This can be useful for creating stand-alone sub-stores that still talk to the rest of the app:

 ```js
 const subsystem = filterReducer(